Website Logo www.CubanCigarWebsite.com

 Humidity

-High humidity can cause the growth of damaging blue mould or cracking of the wrapper.
-Sustained humidity above 75% should be considered critical.
+High humidity can cause the growth of mould or cracking of the wrapper.
+Sustained humidity above 75% can be considered critical.

-Low humidity can allow cigars to dry out.
-Humidity below 55% should be considered critical.
+Low humidity can allow cigars to dry out, causing cracking of the wrapper leaf, evaporation of oils, and loss of flavour.
+Sustained humidity below 60% should be considered critical.

-Traditionally, it was generally agreed that cigars should not be consumed within the first year of making.
+Traditionally, it was generally agreed that cigars should not be consumed within a year of production.

-Since 2006, this appears to becoming less of a criteria as Habanos introduces modern technology and better quality control of its processes, with the result that cigars are smoking better, earlier.
+Since 2006, this appears to have become less critical as Cubatabaco has begun using older leaf in the construction of new cigars, and has introduced new technology and better quality control of its processes, with the result that cigars are smoking better earlier.

 Current consensus appears to be as follows: